 Eclampsia follows a condition called preeclampsia.
 This is a complication of pregnancy in which a woman has high blood pressure and other findings.

 Preeclampsia is when a pregnant woman develops high blood pressure and protein in the urine after the 20th week of pregnancy.

 Most women with preeclampsia do not go on to have seizures.
 It is hard to predict which women will.
 Women at high risk of seizures often have severe preeclampsia with findings such as:

 - Vision changes

-- You are having more than one baby (twins, triplets, etc.)
+- You are having more than 1 baby (such as twins or triplets).

 Symptoms of eclampsia include:

 Most women, but not all, will have symptoms of preeclampsia before the seizure.